Bedrock-OSS/bedrock-wiki/docs/world-generation/surface-builder.md

 			"minecraft:biome_filter": {
 				"test": "has_biome_tag",
 				"operator": "==",
-				"value": "overworld"//You can change this to whatever biometag you want }
+				"value": "overworld" //You can change this to whatever biometag you want }
 		},
 		"distribution": {
 			"iterations": 1,
 			"x": {
-				"extent": [
+				"extent": [0, 16],
-					0,
-					16
-				],
 				"distribution": "uniform"
 			},
 			"y": 0,
 			"z": {
-				"extent": [
+				"extent": [0, 16],
-					0,
-					16
-				],
 				"distribution": "uniform"
 			},
+			"scatter_chance": {
-			"scatter_chance": {//Chance of the blob generating each chunk "numerator": 1,
+				//Chance of the blob generating each chunk "numerator": 1,
 				"denominator": 5
 			}